St. Stephen Episcopal Church

 : Easter Day is a joyous celebration of Jesus' resurrection and God's triumph over evil and death.
 The service begins with the flowering of the cross, where everyone is invited to put fresh flowers on the bare wooden cross that we used on Good Friday, transforming it from a symbol of death to a celebration of life.
 We celebrate a festival Eucharist together, and after the service we have an Easter Egg hunt for the children.

-The Annual Ona Beach Eucharist is held on the 4th Sunday of August at Ona Beach State Park (mp 149 on Hwy 101).
+The Annual Beach Eucharist is held on the 4th Sunday of August at Brian Booth (formerly named Ona Beach) State Park (milepost 149 on Hwy 101).
 St. Luke and St. Stephen join together to worship in a beautiful setting, with Beaver Creek as the backdrop for our outdoor altar.
 Pets are welcome to come to the service!
 After the Eucharist everyone is invited to a potluck picnic, with more than enough food for all.
 The children burn off their energy by playing games such as ladder ball, bean bag toss, and freeze tag.
 We have a wonderful time enjoying each other's company and the beauty of God's creation.

 The Blessing of the Animals